Antoine-lb/OneFolderWebsite/src/posts/tag-vs-folder.md

 A file can exist in only one folder at a time.
 Folders follow a top-down hierarchy, where top folders represent broad categories and lower ones become more specific.

 Consider this scenario: You have a folder for ideas for your home renovation.
-You find a picture with a fantastic paint color for the kitchen and add it to `ideas home renovation/kitchen`.
+You find a picture with a fantastic paint color for the kitchen and add it to `ideas/kitchen`.

 Now, imagine finding a table suitable for both the bedroom and the living room.
 The struggle begins:

-- living room
-- bedroom
-- ideas home renovation
+- added to the `living-room` folder
+- added to the `bedroom`
+- not clasifying it and leave it in the `ideas` folder
-- create a new folder called "living room and bedroom"
+- create a new folder called `living room and bedroom`
-- duplicate the picture and add it to living room and bedroom
+- duplicate the picture and add it to `living-room` and `bedroom`

 All these options seem less than ideal.
 Why can't you simply place the picture in both the bedroom and living room without duplicating it?
 This decision-making process is a constant hassle with folders and often results in difficulty finding what you need.